-Option Description Select this check box to hide notifications when an application is running in full- screen mode on your computer (e.g., a game or a movie).
+Option Description Do not show notifications in full-screen mode Select this check box to hide notifications when an application is running in full-screen mode on your computer (e.g., a game or a movie).
 Clear this check box to display notifications regardless of the mode.
+Select this check box to display notifications from Firewall on a separate desktop when an application is running in full-screen mode on your computer (a game or a movie).